IV - POST-PRODUCTION

 And so finally, around March 2016, I got round to exploring the option I had postponed thus far: finding a composer who would be interested in the project and willing to work on a tight budget.
 And amazingly, the first page I looked at was the last.
 I found an article that introduced 5 young French composers who had recently won their first awards.
 I went to their websites, listened to their music and identified one whose musical style matched what I was looking for: Alexis Maingaud, 28 at the time.

 After our first couple of meetings, I noticed however that we had set off with a slight misunderstanding about the budget which turned out to be a useful test of the robustness of this project’s motivations.
-He liked the whole DIY approach but for some reason, he thought the post production budget was a different thing.
-I told him that I planned on showing my film to several production companies, including Mandarin films (the production company that had produced Brice), and Alexis thought they were going to finance the music.
+He liked the whole DIY approach but for some reason, he thought the post-production budget was a different thing.
+I told him that I planned on showing my film to several production companies, including Mandarin films (that had produced "Brice de Nice, 3" for which I directed the behind-the-scenes documentary), and Alexis thought they were going to finance the music.
 He sent me an e-mail saying that with 70.000 euros we could probably do a great job.
 At that point I told him this wasn’t going to happen, not so much because I couldn’t go around and ask for money (which may or may not have been successful), but because it wasn’t the plan, it wasn’t the nature of this project.
 If I did go out and ask for money, and if I did manage to convince a production company to invest say 100.000 euros, then this would mean that post-production would have cost 5 times more than everything else.
 It made no sense.
-If we were going to ask for that kind of money, we might as well ask for 200 000 and start the whole shoot over, with better equipment and a crew.
+If we were going to ask for that kind of money, we might as well ask for 200.000 and start the whole shoot over, with better equipment and a crew.
 But then it would no longer be what I wanted it to be: a film that most people could do with their own normal savings.

 In terms of themes, we initially discussed the idea of having one for each character, but that seemed too confusing.
 Instead we felt the need to have 3 musical “signatures” that would identify the three core themes of the film: one for The Way of Necessity, one for The Way of Chance and one for The Way of Judgement.
 Each one would have a distinct musical theme and style (ordered, linear and predictable for Necessity; chaotic, playful and unpredictable for Chance; and a balanced, harmonious combination of both for Judgement).
-Therefore, the music would reflect which theme the film is exploring and mirror the evolution of the story by exploring Necessity and Chance separately first before putting them together in Judgement.
+Therefore, the music would reflect the film's theme and mirror the evolution of the story by exploring Necessity (determinism) and Chance (randomness) separately first before putting them together in Judgement (free will).

 A few months into the composing though, we came to a stumbling block: Paul’s music.
-We had originally decided to keep 2 specific piano pieces at 2 crucial moments in the film and Alexis had tried to orchestrate around it.
+We had originally decided to keep 2 specific piano pieces by Paul at 2 crucial moments in the film and Alexis tried to orchestrate around them.
 However, it was becoming an issue with regards to the broader coherence of the film’s music.
-Paul’s two tracks had two very different and distinct melodies, neither of which fitted well into the general composition.
+Paul’s two tracks had two very different and distinct melodies, neither of which fitted well into the three main themes we'd established.
 After some test screenings with friends, we noticed that his two tracks, while beautiful individually, seemed out of place and had become distracting.
 And so an uncomfortable suspicion that had been growing in my mind confirmed itself: I had to remove Paul’s music from the film.
-Fortunately, Paul took it well and the silver lining was that his music would be redirected entirely into the interview series.
+Fortunately, Paul was fully understanding.
+He conceded that the film would be better served by a single orchestral composer, and the silver lining was that his music would be redirected entirely into the interview series.

 The whole thing came to life.
 I think this was really the first time I became aware that we were making a proper film; until now the whole project still felt like a bunch of friends playing around.
 Here it hit me that this was bigger than us.